94 Series

 Bexsonn

 In the early to mid 70’s, the Tudor Submariner ref.
 9401/0 and 9411/0 were introduced.
 With this new generation of submariners, Tudor rolled out a modified ETA movement: the cal.
 2776 for non-date models and 2784 and 2783 for date models.
 There is no rhyme or reason as to why Tudor used two different calibers during this period but we do know that a significant majority of the 9411/0’s featured a cal.
 2784.
 Both calibers were fitted with a hacking seconds feature that allowed for more accurate time setting.
-The case remained 39mm with a Rolex signed case back.
-Both references came in either blue or black.
-These references would also be the last to feature the “Snowflake” dial.
-Around 1976, we start to see the removal of the “/” for both references.
-From then, until the end of the production run, they would be referenced as 94110 and 94010.
+The case remained 39mm with a Rolex-signed caseback, and both references were offered in blue and black.
+These would also be the final references to feature the Snowflake dial.
+Around 1976, Tudor began dropping the “/” from the reference numbers, transitioning to 94010 and 94110 for the remainder of production.

-The 94110 (with a date function) seems to have been rolled out in 1973, starting around serial 798xxx.
-The early examples of the 94110 had a defect in the paint mixture resulting in bubbling, akin to the previous ref.
+The ref.
+94110 (with a date function) appears to have been introduced around 1973, beginning in the 798xxx serial range.
+Early examples exhibited a defect in the paint mixture, resulting in dial bubbling similar to that seen on the earlier ref.
 7021/0.
-Upon realizing this, Tudor quickly addressed the issue with a new paint mixture that did not lead to bubbling or rotting.
+Once identified, Tudor quickly addressed the issue with a revised paint formula that eliminated the bubbling and “rot.”

 HQMilton